Rushikeshlawand/My_Notes/Intetview Prep/DSA.md

 | **No Built-In Methods** | Arrays lack higher-level methods for operations like sorting and searching, unlike more complex data structures. |
 | **Inefficient Memory Usage** | If the array is not fully utilized, it leads to wasted memory space.    |

+# ArrayList in Java

+An **ArrayList** in Java is part of the Java Collections Framework and is a resizable array implementation of the List interface.
+Unlike arrays, which have a fixed size, ArrayList can grow and shrink dynamically as elements are added or removed.
+It allows duplicate elements and maintains the insertion order.

+## Key Characteristics of ArrayList

+- **Resizable**:
+  - It can automatically resize itself as elements are added or removed.

+- **Non-synchronized**:
+  - By default, ArrayList is not synchronized, meaning it is not thread-safe.

+- **Random Access**:
+  - Provides fast access to elements via the `get(int index)` method.

+- **Allows Null Values**:
+  - ArrayList can contain null elements.

 # Array vs ArrayList vs LinkedList in Java

 | **Feature**               | **Array**                                | **ArrayList**                             | **LinkedList**                            |